-Guy is a writer, theatre maker and reminiscence facilitator, based in the North West of Ireland.
+Guy is a writer, theatre maker and musician, based in the North West of Ireland.
 He is currently in his third year as Theatre Artist in Residence for An Grianán Theatre in partnership with the Donegal County Council Arts Office.
 He is an ICAF Rotterdam artist, and has trained with Pam Schweitzer and Hector Aristabel.
 He is currently working with the island community of Arranmore, off the Donegal coast, and also writing a piece about the experiences of people with dementia and their carers.
 He has also just completed an adaptation of the Nutcracker for An Grianán Youth Theatre.

 As artist in residence, Guy’s remit is work with groups and individuals, creating theatre pieces that reflect the stories and lives of communities across the county.

 For the Donegal Bay and Bluestacks Festival in September 2017, he wrote Shoot the Gear, a piece celebrating the lives and experiences of the fishermen and women of Killybegs, Donegal.
 Ireland’s premier port.
 The site-specific piece was performed in the round in the old Fish Auction Hall on the quays in Killybegs.
 The play will be revived in 2018 and toured to schools and community venues.

 In the summer of 2016 he wrote UNIFIED the Musical, produced by An Grianán Theatre and the Earagail Arts Festival.
 The play told the story of the UNIFI polyester yarn factory, Letterkenny’s largest employer for the thirty years of its existence, until closure in 2004.
 Directed by David Grant, with music by Fionn Robinson, and with a community cast of 28, UNIFIED was the feature drama in then 2016 Earagail Festival, playing to packed houses.